SJSU272LabF18/EduBlocks/README.md

 <br><br>

 ### Verifying Credentials

-Once proof request is submnitted and accepted by the student, it shows up as a verifable credential on SJSU app where admin can cryptographically verify the credential and trust it.
+Once proof request is submnitted and the requestee consents, the credential appears as a verifiable proof on the connections tab under the requestees details.
+Clicking on Validate, cross verifies the veracity of the credential and assuers the requester of its autheticity.

 <div align="center">
     <img src="https://github.com/SJSU272LabF18/Project-Team-14/blob/master/screenshots/sjsu.png" </img>